 These are perfect for any holiday party, class party, cookies swap or just with a big old glass of milk!

 - Beat the butter at room temperature on high for about 30 seconds or until light and fluffly

 - Add in the sugar and beat until combined.
 Then add in the milk and vanilla while the blender is still going.

 - Turn the mixer to low speed and gradually add the flour

 - Remove 1 cup of the dough and set aside.
 With the remaining dough, add in the red food coloring.

-- To create a Santa, make one 1-inch ball and five 1/2-inch balls from the red dough.
-From the plain dough, make a 3/4-inch ball and four 1/4 inch balls.
+To create a Santa, make one 1-inch ball and five 1/2-inch balls from the red dough.
+From the plain dough, make a 3/4-inch ball and five 1/4 inch balls.
 You will have a body, head, hat, four red arms and four hands and a white ball for the top of the hat.
 I found it was easiest to make all the parts and line them up in a row (one row for each santa).
 This was you can build all the santa's at once.

 - On a non-stick cookie sheet, attach the Santa's by pushing the dough parts together.
 Add the chocolate chips for eyes and three buttons.

 - Bake the Santa's for 12-15 minutes and then let them cool for about 2 minutes.